Bergen County Pet Custody Lawyer

 In 2019, the American Bar Association published an article noting the trend toward laws dealing with disputes over family pets during divorce.

 You may be wondering: does New Jersey have a pet custody law?
-Pet custody disputes are increasingly common and the pet-loving divorce and family law attorneys at Arons & Solomon have plenty of experience helping families resolve their furry fights.
+Pet custody disputes are increasingly common and the pet-loving divorce and family law attorneys at Arons & Solomon Divorce Lawyer have plenty of experience helping families resolve their furry fights.

 “Pet custody” means the same thing as pet ownership.
 Since pet owners love their animals like family, it can be quite difficult to decide what to do with the pet after a divorce.